Anna042023/CrossCityBench/README.md

 The above three constructed datasets can be found in:
 [All Revisions/Newly Constructed Datasets](./All%20Revisions/Newly%20Constructed%20Datasets/)

-## Revison 2: Overall Performance Comparison
+### Revison 2: Overall Performance Comparison

 In the comparative experimental section, we further introduce three LLM-based methods (ST-LLM+, UrbanGPT, and UniST).
 It is worth noting that these three LLM-based methods are originally designed as single-domain models; we adapt them to cross-city transfer tasks through source-domain fine-tuning followed by target-domain zero-shot evaluation.
 With this adaptation strategy, we are able to fairly compare the performance of these LLMs with methods under other paradigms in cross-city transfer scenarios.

 Furthermore, to more comprehensively evaluate the transfer robustness of different methods, we extend the original two cross-city transfer scenarios to twelve, covering multiple city pairs of varying scales and traffic patterns, including transfer tasks on our newly constructed datasets.
 The complete experimental setup and results are presented in the table below.

 The code for the three newly introduced LLM-based methods can be obtained via the following link: [All Revisions/LLM-Based Transfer](./All%20Revisions/LLM-Based%20Transfer).

+Details of the three LLM-based methods can be found in [Revision 3](### Revision 3: Taxonomy of Learning Paradigms and Benchmark Model Zoo).

 **<p align="center"><b>Table 2A: Performance Comparison on Cross-City Traffic Flow Prediction (PeMS03 → PeMS08) with 7-Day Training Data.</b></p>**